Embedded Excel® table

-In addition, you now also have the option of linking any text boxes as well as individual words or text passages with Excel® files.
+In addition to tables, you also have the option of linking any text boxes as well as individual words or text passages with Excel® files.

-To do this, you can use the same procedure as with tables, such as linking a title placeholder to an Excel® cell.
+To do this, you can use the same procedure as for tables, such as linking a title placeholder to an Excel® cell.

 Linked shapes, tables and texts have hover icons on the right side to update the object, edit the link, open the source, and delete the link.

 Automatic data refresh after opening